The challenges of owning cryptocurrency tokens keeps many prospective investors clear from buying Bitcoin.

 - Gain more liquid exposure to Bitcoin

-- You can hold it in registered investment accounts for tax-free returns
+- You can hold it in registered investment accounts like your TFSA or RRSP for tax-free returns

 - Eliminates the challenges of owning the cryptocurrency yourself